-17Provided the defendant either (1) had an alcohol concentration of 0.15 or more, (2) was driving 30 MPH over the speed and had an alcohol concentration of 0.08 or more, (3) was eluding a police officer and had an alcohol concentration of 0.08 or more, (4) refused to submit to a chemical test or (5) was driving a vehicle with a passenger under 16 years old.
+7Provided the defendant either (1) had an alcohol concentration of 0.15 or more, (2) was driving 30 MPH over the speed and had an alcohol concentration of 0.08 or more, (3) was eluding a police officer and had an alcohol concentration of 0.08 or more, (4) refused to submit to a chemical test or (5) was driving a vehicle with a passenger under 16 years old.
+16Mandatory community service as well as mandatory imprisonment.

-18Mandatory community service regardless of whether there is a mandatory imprisonment sanction.
 19Applies to DWI offs that are not related to injury or death.
 20May not apply to certain offenders who have been suspended pursuant to the administrative per se law.
-21Applies only to driving while intoxicated offenses.
+21 Applies only to driving while intoxicated offenses.

-22The law states that the right to operate a motor vehicle is "forfeited".

-23Home incarceration is possible.
+22The law states that the right to operate a motor vehicle is "forfeited" 23Home incarceration is possible.

 24I.
 This susp action is not mand in all situations.
 A temporary restricted license may be issued only for the purpose of attending either an alcohol education or treatment program.
 II.
 If a 1st offender participates in an alcohol or drug treatment program, the mand susp period may be less than 60 dys.
-III.
 If an ignition interlock is used, the mand susp periods are respectively for a 2nd off 1 yr and for a 3rd off 2 yrs.
-25Work release is available for this period of time.
+23Work release is available for this period of time.

-26This alternative does not apply to offenders who have had either 5 prior drunk driving offense convictions within 10 years or 7 prior convictions within 15 years.

-27Not more than 90 dys as an alternative to imprisonment.
+24If the BAC was >0.20, the mandatory license revocation is double that given.
+17Not more than 90 dys as an alternative to imprisonment.
 28If there is no imprisonment sanction, the defendant must serve either 48 con. hrs. of impatient rehabilitation/treatment or 10 dys of community service.

-29This revocation may not be mandatory if the defendant meets certain eligibility requirements for and does participate in a driver rehabilitation or improvement program.

-3090 dys mandatory if the defendant has refused to submit to a chemical test under the implied consent law.
+34This revocation may not be mandatory if the defendant meets certain eligibility requirements for and does participate in a driver rehabilitation or improvement program.
+3000 dys mandatory if the defendant has refused to submit to a chemical test under the implied consent law.
 31Applies only to a 1st illegal per se conviction.

-32 Possible

-55Followed by a period of "house arrest" with electronic monitoring.

-54"House arrest" may be possible in lieu of a jail sentence.
+32Possible 33Followed by a period of "house arrest" with electronic monitoring.
+34 House arrestn may be possible in lieu of a jail sentence.
 353 months with participation in the ignition interlock program.

-36Followed by work release for 3 dys for a 2nd off and 88 dys for a 3rd off.

-37Plus the following mandatory surcharges: 1st off-\$50; 2nd off-\$100; and, 3rd off-\$200.

-38The mandatory sanctions given are based upon a person receiving probation.

-3930 dys imprisonment with 48 consecutive hours.

-40Applies only to DWI offenses that are not related to injury or death and provided the person participates in the ignition interlock program.
+Followed by work release for 3 dys for a 2nd off and 88 dys for a 3rd off.
+57Plus the following mandatory surcharges: 1st off-\$50; 2nd off-\$100; and, 3rd off-\$200.
+39The usually mandatory period is 30 days imprisonment with 48 consecutive hours.
+However, based on 34The mandatory sanctions given are based upon a person receiving probation.
+Nevertheless, the court must still impose either 48 consecutive hours of imprisonment or 80 hours of mitigating circumstances, the court may sentence a person without regard to this mandatory sanction.
+"Applies only to DWI offenses that are not related to injury or death and provided the person participates in the ignition interlock program. community service.

-41There is no mandatory licensing action if the offender is placed on probation and is allowed to participate in the jenition interlock program.
+"There is no mandatory licensing action if the offender is placed on probation and is allowed to participate in the ignition interlock program.
 42License suspension is not mandatory in all situations.
 A "special permit" may be issued in cases of "significant hardship".